 "You will follow me," she said, though it seemed like less of a command and more of a statement of fact.
 He had to follow her, no matter how much it hurt or how much his body protested.
 There was no other option available.
 "What is your name?"

 "You are whatever I tell you to be," she snapped, narrowing her eyes.
 The anger she showed was a slight improvement over the nothing, but when her power rushed over his skin and made his injuries burn with an unholy fire, he knew that she was right: he would become anything for her.
-"So now, regardless of what you were, Rafayel, you are my bird.
+"So, regardless of what you were, Lafayel, you are my bird now.
 And you.
 Are.
 Silent.
 Kuga, he is too slow: I told you to carry him."

-The tall man lifted Rafayel gently, careful to mind the broken bones and bloody scrapes.
-They walked away from the street in silence, and although Rafayel tried to tell himself it was only because he was too tired for any further conversation, a part of him did not mind the blissful, mindless obedience.
+The tall man lifted Lafayel gently, careful to mind the broken bones and bloody scrapes.
+They walked away from the street in silence, and although Lafayel tried to tell himself it was only because he was too tired for any further conversation, a part of him did not mind the blissful, mindless obedience.